-Olympic Dam operates two separate sewage facilities.
-The onsite sewage facility consists of a lined primary lagoon and a smaller lined evaporation pond.
-The facility at Olympic Village consists of a lined primary lagoon and six anaerobic ponds.
+Olympic Dam operates two separate sewage and waste water facilities.
+The onsite sewage facility consists of a lined primary lagoon and two larger HDPE lined evaporation ponds (EPA Licence 1301).
+The facility at Olympic Dam Village consists of a lined primary lagoon and six anaerobic ponds managed under a separate EPA Licence 3054.

 Their principal function is to contain and facilitate the anaerobic treatment of sewage from the metallurgical plant, mine and Olympic Village.